Valentin-Riat/Markdown_notes/README.md

 # Markdown_notes

+The markdown notes can be displayed by installing the following package on VS code :
-using Markdown Preview Enhanced, v0.6.5, by Yiyi Wang in VSCode to display the markdown
+-  Markdown Preview Enhanced, v0.6.5, by Yiyi Wang